JPinlac/learning-after-bootcamp/README.md

 ### Log

 1/7/2016 - I've been working on the portfolio site for the last couple days.
 I decided to use the html5boilerplate to kickstart my project.
 Specifically their responsive template.
 A few things were a miss, most notably css styles that weren't targetting anything.
 The boilerplate is ancient, circa 2012, so I guess it's not too suprising that it's broken.
 In my quest to wrap my head around boilerplate I did come across some useful concepts such as progressive enhancement and conditional classes for supporting older versions of IE. I also don't want to use bootstrap to avoid having a similar looking portfolio than 90% of all other developers.
 All this leads me to my new game plan.
 Just using a css reset specifically normalize.css and do everything from scratch.

+2/9/2016 - It's been a while since the last update.
+Finished portfolio site, details are updated on the html/css section and project section.
+Ended up going through multiple designs of the site until I found one I liked.
+I started reading Eloquent Javascript and the completeness of the book is impressive.
+Also, started the MITx course again to tackle things like recursion and Big O notation.

 ### License
 Creative Commons Attribution License (do whatever, just attribute me) http://creativecommons.org/licenses/by/2.0/